Mauriceac/slack-rag-chatbot/README.md

 ## Introduction
 This is a retrieval-augmented generation (RAG) chatbot that can respond to messages in a Slack workspace channel.
 The chatbot sends the generated response within the message thread.

 Content is stored within GroundX, a knowledge management platform that uses AI to help you find the right information at the right time.
-The chatbot uses the GroundX API to search for content and the OpenAI (ChatGPT) API to generate the chatbot's responses.
+The chatbot uses the GroundX API to search for relevant content, takes the search results, and then passes them on to a local instance of an LLM server running through LM Studio to generate the chatbot's responses.

 ## Prerequisites
 - [Node.js](https://nodejs.org/en/download/)